-We are dedicated to meeting the accessibility needs of all students, parents and members of the public.
-Should you have specific questions or concerns about the accessibility of this site or need assistance in using the processes found within this site, we have trained individuals here at Great Hearts Academies to assist you.
-Please contact us directly at jschutten@triviumprep.org.
+We are dedicated to meeting the accessibility needs of all students, parents/guardians, and members of the public.
+Should you have specific questions or concerns about the accessibility of this site or need assistance in using the processes found within this site, we have trained individuals here at Great Hearts academies to assist you.
+Please contact us directly at (623) 866-4730.
 We would be happy to assist in making your visits to our site as convenient as possible.